KPCOFGS/GitHub_Check_Links/README.md

 - Make sure to have sufficient storage space for the repo
 - This script may take a while when there are a lot of URLs to check
 - `--time-out` sets to 0 means no timeout
+- `--max-search` sets to 0 means no maximum
 - Due to the nature of the internet, the script may produce false positive results

 ## License